 Our degree programs are regionally accredited by the New England Commission of Higher Education (NECHE).

-Our interactive online learning environment was recognized with a 2014 Gold Award for Best Practices (USDLA) and the ACHE Award for Creative Use of Technology, and our degree programs are consistently recognized by U.S. News and World Report.
+Our interactive online learning environment was recognized with a 2014 Gold Award for Best Practices (USDLA) and the ACHE Award for Creative Use of Technology, and our degree programs are consistently recognized by U.S. News & World Report.

 New England Institute of Business’s Associate of Science in Accounting (ASA) offers an introduction to the language of business — Accounting!
 Employing a foundational theory and practice model, students in this program will rapidly gain the knowledge of the overarching principles of accounting while applying the skill achieved and demonstrating the abilities of an entry level accountant.
 The AS in Accounting also serves as an interim credential en route to the BS in Accounting for those students who want to continue to expand their knowledge base in the accounting profession.
 In essence, this program will offer a dynamic approach to understanding the depth and breadth of the first level of the accounting profession.